What To Expect at Your First Physical Therapy Visit

 Payment and Insurance for Physical Therapy

-For physical therapy services P3 files with ALL insurance companies, but is only in network with Medicare and Blue Cross Blue Shield.
+For physical therapy services P3 files with ALL insurance companies, but is only in network with traditional Medicare and some Blue Cross Blue Shield (BCBS) plans especially those in the state of Tennessee.

 BCBS & Medicare Insurance Carriers